paulgb/d3class/4-scatterplot.md

 Unlike the contrived election example from earlier, real world data is often not in units that work in screen units.
 In the iris dataset, for example, the petal widths range from 1.0 to 6.9.
 If we were to apply these directly as screen coordinates we'd only have six pixels of resolution.

 Fortunately, D3 includes **scales** to make mappings between units.
-Here's a scale that transforms fractional quantities into percents.
+For example, here's a scale that transforms fractional quantities into percents.

     myscale = d3.scaleLinear()
       .domain([0, 1])
       .range([0, 100]);

     myscale(0.45);

-Notice that `myscale` works as a function.
-The `domain()` call proides two values in the original units, and the `range()` call provides the values you'd like the `domain()` values to translate to in the new units.
-All other values are interpolated by D3.
+The resulting `myscale` can be used as a function that takes in one unit and returns another.
+The `domain()` call takes a list of two values in the input unit, and the `range()` call takes a list of their respective values in the desired output coordinates.
+The scale then interpolates all other values.

+Here's another example.
+This one converts Celsius temperatures to Fahrenheit.

     celsiusToFahrenheit = d3.scaleLinear()
       .domain([0, 100])
       .range([32, 212]);

     celsiusToFahrenheit(35);

 Scales can also be inverted, so we can use the same scale to convert from Fahrenheit to Celsius: